Cicada (2020 film): Production

 Fifer wrote the script based upon his own life experiences.
-Cicada was developed with the support of Tribeca's TFI Network, and was produced by Ramfis Myrthil of Beast of the East Productions and Jeremey Truong of rubbertape.
+Cicada was developed with the support of Tribeca's TFI Network, and was produced by Ramfis Myrthil of Beast of the East Productions and Jeremey Truong.

 Release

 The film was meant to premiere at the BFI Flare: London LGBTIQ+ Film Festival in March 2020, but the event was canceled due to the COVID-19 pandemic.
 It instead premiered at the Outfest Film Festival on August 20, 2020, being made available for streaming on Vimeo until August 23.
 It was also screened at the Outfest Drive-In at the Calamigos Ranch in Malibu on August 22.

 The film was released in select theatres in the United States by Strand Releasing beginning October 29, 2021.
 It premiered at the Quad Cinema in New York City, before being released on PVOD services and in Los Angeles and Glendale on November 5.
 The film was later released at The Loft Cinema in Tucson on November 10 and the Syndicated Bar Theater in Brooklyn on November 19.